ckinson/Autism-Project/README.md

  [Raw Data Set](https://github.com/ckinson/Autism-Project/tree/master/Data/Real_Data)

-## Added Credit
+## Additional Credit

 If the teams find that they complete the task, they is options to improve, considerations include

 - Create addition a Alexa response, targeting different personas
     - Consider
         - Patient - "Hi Carl, you need to move location"
         - Carers - "Carl is in trouble you need to contact him, it's his Body "
         - Family - " Carl is fine, but could do with you calling him"
 - Consider increase the Data set
     - Noise, Light (this will require creating a simple data set)
       - Noise (db) level measured during the time period
       - Light (Lux) Level measured during the time period